joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 		- Char
 		- Strings
 		- Bool
-	- Assignment Operator & Type Coercion
+	- Assignment Operator
-	- Basic Arithmetic
+	- Basic Arithmetic & Type Casting/Conversion
 	- Overflow/Underflow
 	- When to Use Each Type
 	- Attached Exercise (Geometric Shapes: Area and Volume)